itucsdb1602/itucsdb1602/docs/worksharing.rst

    + *Database Operations*

-      - List, Add, Delete and Update Operations for Complaints
+      - List, Add, Delete,Search and Update Operations for Complaints
       - Reference to User and Posts Tables in Complaints table
       - List, Add, Delete and Update Operations for Comments Table
       - Reference to User and Posts in Comments Table
       - List, Add, Delete and Update Operations for pLikes relaion
       - Reference to User and Posts in Comments Table